cloudnative-pg/cloudnative-pg/docs/src/cloud_setup.md

 Follow the instructions contained in
-["Creating an Amazon EKS Cluster"](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) available on the AWS documentation to setup your Kubernetes cluster in EKS.
+["Creating an Amazon EKS Cluster"](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) available on the AWS documentation to set up your Kubernetes cluster in EKS.

 !!!
 Important
     Keep in mind that Amazon puts limitations on how many pods a node can create.
-    It depends on the type of the instance that you choose to use when you create your cluster.
+    It depends on the type of instance that you choose to use when you create your cluster.

-After the setup `kubectl` should point to your newly created EKS cluster.
+After the setup, `kubectl` should point to your newly created EKS cluster.

-By default a `gp2` storage class is available after cluster creation, however Amazon EKS offers multiple storage types that can be leveraged to create other storage classes for `Clusters`' volumes:
+By default, a `gp2` storage class is available after cluster creation.
+However, Amazon EKS offers multiple storage types that can be leveraged to create other storage classes for `Clusters`' volumes:

-- `gp2`: general purpose SSD volume
+- `gp2`: general-purpose SSD volume
 - `io1`: provisioned IOPS SSD
 - `st1`: throughput optimized HDD
 - `sc1`: cold HDD